United States Regiments & Batteries > Rhode Island

-The Second Rhode Island Volunteer Infantry Regiment lost 9 officers and 111 enlisted men killed or mortally wounded and 2 officers and 74 enlisted men to disease during the Civil War.
+The 2nd Rhode Island Infantry Regiment lost 9 officers and 111 enlisted men killed or mortally wounded and 2 officers and 74 enlisted men to disease during the Civil War.
 It is honored by a monument at Gettysburg

 1861